 The Core Module was originally designed to be offered on both a popular and an academic level.
 The content has always been based on the curriculum at the Oxford Center for Christian Apologetics, so is suitable to both audiences.
 However, to meet academic standards we added a few elements.

 The biggest differences will be that the reading is required, the assignments are graded, and discussion forum participation is reflected in the final grade.
 The lectures and assignments are all the same as the traditional Core Module, though some additional stipulations may be placed on the requirements for assignment submission.
-There are four required texts for the GSC version, and students will be required to state the percentage of the reading they have completed.
+There are three required texts for the GSC version, and students will be required to state the percentage of the reading they have completed.
 Make sure to check with your teaching assistant if you have any questions.

 Can I transfer this credit to another school?

 Yes.
 You will receive fully transferable credit hours.
 Once you have completed the Core Module and your grades have been submitted, you can request your transcript from Trinity and follow the necessary procedures for applying for transfer credit at your university or seminary.